-Announcing the agenda for TechCrunch’s Battlefield Australia, Sydney Nov 16
+Announcing the agenda for TechCrunch’s Startup Battlefield Australia, Sydney Nov 16

 3:25 PM – 4:10 PM

-BREAKOUT SESSION: Going Deep on Blockchains and ICOs – Sponsored by Telstra Ventures
+BREAKOUT SESSION: Going Deep on Blockchains and ICOs

-Marcus Bartram (Telstra Ventures), Simon Cant (Reinventure), Avichal Garg (Y Combinator and Bitwise Hold 10 Crypto Index Fund), Dr. Jemma Green (Power Ledger) and Kavita Gupta (ConsenSys Ventures)
+Simon Cant (Reinventure), Avichal Garg (Y Combinator and Bitwise Hold 10 Crypto Index Fund), Dr. Jemma Green (Power Ledger) and Kavita Gupta (ConsenSys Ventures)

 3:40 PM – 4:40 PM

-Startup Battlefield Final Competition
+Startup Battlefield Finals

-Judges: Kavita Gupta (ConsenSys Ventures), Matthew Panzarino (TechCrunch), Melanie Perkins (Canva) and Duncan Turner (SOSV).
+Judges: Matthew Panzarino (TechCrunch), Melanie Perkins (Canva), Dean Dorrell (Carthona Capital)

 4:40 PM – 5:05 PM